 Boston’s official restaurant week — otherwise known as Dine Out Boston — runs for two weeks, actually, and is a good time to get out and explore a few places beyond your regular neighborhood haunts.
-The current restaurant week runs until March 25, and includes about 150 restaurants offering multi-course meals for lunch and dinner that are each under $50 per person.
-We’ve rounded up 12 solid bets for spring 2023’s restaurant week below.
+The upcoming restaurant week runs from March 10 through March 23, and includes about 150 restaurants offering multi-course meals at different price-points.
+Lunch offerings range from $22 to $36 per person, with dinners ranging from $36 to $55 per person.
+We’ve rounded up 10 solid bets for winter 2024’s restaurant week below.
 Want more choices?
 Find the full list of participating restaurants here.

 Where to score a great meal during the city’s biannual dining-out event